Exponential martingales and changes of measure for counting processes: Summary of results

-As regards checking the criteria in practice, an important property to note is that the criteria only need to be checked locally, in the sense that it is only necessary to find some $\eps>0$ such that the criteria holds for $0\le u\le t$ with $|t-u|\le\eps$.
-This seemingly innocent property makes it possible to apply the criteria in several interesting situations.
-In particular, it allows us to extend the criterion $(25)$ of \citep{O2010} from $\alpha>1$ to $\alpha\ge 1$.
+As regards checking the criteria in practice, an important property to note is that the criteria only need to be checked locally, in the sense that it is only necessary to find some $\eps>0$ such that the criteria holds for $0\le u\le t$ with $t-u\le\eps$.
+This makes it possible to apply the criteria in several interesting situations.
+In particular, it allows us to extend the criterion $(25)$ of \cite{MR2726223} from $a>1$ to $a\ge 1$, see Example \ref{example:ExistenceLinearChange}.

+Instead of considering Theorem \ref{theorem:mainPointProcessMGCrit} as a criterion for nonexplosion, we may also think of it simply as a sufficient criterion for the Dol{\'e}ans-Dade exponential $\EEE(M)$ of a particular type of local martingale $M$ to be a true martingale.
+For $M$ a local martingale with $\Delta M\ge-1$ and initial value zero, the question of when $\EEE(M)$ is a uniformly integrable martingale or a true martingale has been treated many times in the literature, see for example \cite{MR0312567,MR699931,MR1299529,CS2001} for results in the case of continuous $M$, and \cite{MR489492,MR547642,MR1932378,AS2013,KlebanerLipster2014} for results in the general case.